aaravshrivastav04/weather/README.md

 -h | --help : This flag will give you a help page created by Igor Chubin as output Example : weather -h or weather --help
 ```
+Note : weather --help or weather -h will lead you to the official help page created by Igor Chubin which gives you instructions on directly accessing the weather through curl requests.
+This script has been made to make that process a bit simpler and more intuitive.

 ```
 -d | --data-rich : The detailed information about the weather of a place including parameters like astronomy can be known through this flag